 What Is Procurement Outsourcing?

-Procurement outsourcing is transferring specific procurement activities — including sourcing, category management, transaction management, or a combination of some, or all of them — to a third party.
+Procurement outsourcing is transferring specific procurement activities — including sourcing, category management, transaction management, or a combination of some, or all of them — to a procurement BPO provider.
 In turn, a company which does so expects to increase its focus on core spend and competencies, reduce overall costs and realize bottom-line savings.

 The services delivered by procurement service providers typically fall into three broad categories:

 - Transactional Services

 These services support day-to-day buying, including processing purchase orders and driving compliance to preferred suppliers.